 Dave can deliver this speech by himself or with his friend, and fellow cancer survivor, TJ Sharpe.
 Dave is a stage 3 melanoma survivor and TJ is a stage 4 melanoma survivor.
 Together, they are “Stage 7 Survivors” and take the audience on their journey through the “Seven Stages From Struggle To Strength.”
 This speech motivates the audience members to confront whatever struggles plague them, with the understanding there will be highs and lows along the way.
 But the lesson is, if you keep fighting, you’ll become a stronger, more grateful, more present person and you’ll be inspired to pay your good fortune forward to others.

 “A Hypochondriac’s Guide To Beating Cancer”

-This is a funny, self-deprecating, autobiographical journey through Dave’s battle with stage 3 melanoma, and the title of his Amazon bestselling memoir.
+This is a funny, autobiographical journey through Dave’s battle with stage 3 melanoma, and the title of his Amazon bestselling memoir.
 It’s a cruel joke to give cancer to a hypochondriac and Dave spent the first two years after his diagnosis assuming EVERYTHING was cancer.
 The cyst on his forehead: bone cancer.
 The two-day headache: a brain tumor.
 The time his foot went numb: clearly a spinal tumor.
 Turns out, none of those maladies proved to be serious and after self-reflection, therapy and long laughs at his own expense he was able to turn his paranoia into purpose, and emerge a stronger, more grateful person.
 This speech appeals to those dealing with cancer or other hardships who are particularly frightened or hard on themselves.
 By laughing with (at) Dave, they’ll find comfort, strength and optimism.